 Here is a full traditional Thanksgiving Day menu list for your planning needs!

 I am all about having traditional American Thanksgiving food on this one day but I understand if you want to incorporate an Indian Thanksgiving Menu on this special day.
-With that said, here you will find all of the recipes I make for a festive holiday.
-Recipes include mashed potatoes, candied yams, turkey, ham, and homemade biscuits!
+With that said, here you will find all of the recipes I make for the festive holiday.

 What's on the menu?